RELIG 100 3 Units

 Magic, Witchcraft, and Religion

-This course is a comparative study of spiritual and religious practices, past and present, including magic, witchcraft, shamanism, and totemism.
-It entails study of syncretism, change, and the role of spiritual and religious practice in society.
-(This course is also offered as ANTHRO 110).
+This course introduces the study of beliefs and practices, past and present, associated with magic, witchcraft, and religion.
+Topics examined include ritual, symbolism, altered states of consciousness, and healing, as well as syncretism, change, and the social roles of these beliefs and practices.
+(This course is also offered as ANTHRO 110)

 RELIG 135 3 Units